FIVE MOST SURPRISING FINDS

 The same analytical method behind this article powers the Real World IQ assessment.
 It is the first IQ test verified for zero demographic bias via IBM Quantum computing.
 It maps six brain regions independently instead of producing a single number.
 Try 10 free questions.

-RAND found that suspension rates declined, achieving the policy's stated goal.
-However, RAND found no statistically significant effect on academic achievement.
-RAND found no significant relationship between restorative justice implementation intensity and academic outcomes.
+Suspension rates declined, meeting the policy's stated goal, but RAND found no statistically significant effect on academic achievement or any significant relationship between how intensively a school implemented restorative justice and how its students performed.

 The RAND study found no evidence that restorative justice worsened outcomes for Black students or widened the achievement gap.
 The academic effects of discipline reform remain debated.